TipsyExp/nlh-trainer/docs/CONFIGURATION.md

 Adapter: adapters/engines/pokerkit_adapter.py

-Selected by: ENGINE=PokerKit
+Select: ENGINE=PokerKit

-Rationale: modern, deterministic, actively maintained.

 PyPokerEngine is not used in this milestone.

 3) Evaluators
-Default: PokerKit evaluator

-Bundled with PokerKit, no extra setup.

-Used for showdown/sanity in current flow.
+Default: PokerKit evaluator (bundled with PokerKit) Used for showdown/sanity in current flow.

-Optional: HenryRLee
+Optional: HenryRLee (phevaluator)

 Install: pip install phevaluator

 Adapter: adapters/evaluator/pheval_adapter.py

+Select: EVALUATOR=HenryRLee

+4) Bot Profiles

+CALLCHECK (default): deterministic check/call only; used by tests and docs/examples.

+TAG (opt-in):

+Preflop: integrates with backend/policy/range_manager.py to select fold/call/raise buckets deterministically.

+Postflop (thin slice): if IP + first action on street + to_call==0, stabs with the smallest simple Nx bucket; else check/call.

+Deterministic via a stable RNG seeded from session/hand/action context.

-Select with: EVALUATOR=HenryRLee
+Enable TAG with:

-Use case: cross-checks / experimentation (not required).

-4) TexasSolver (Coach, M1+)

-We do not bundle TexasSolver (AGPL).
-When you want coaching:

-Set: COACH_ENABLED=true

-Provide absolute path: TEXASSOLVER_PATH=/abs/path/to/TexasSolver

-Optional cache tuning: COACH_CACHE_MAX_ROWS, COACH_CACHE_TTL_DAYS

-If COACH_ENABLED=true but TEXASSOLVER_PATH is missing/invalid, coach endpoints should return 501 Not Implemented.
-When COACH_ENABLED=false (default), the app runs without any solver.

-See also: docs/THIRD-PARTY-INTEGRATION.md, docs/LICENSING-NOTES.md.
+export BOT_PROFILE=TAG

+or on Windows PowerShell:
+$env:BOT_PROFILE = "TAG"

+5) Determinism & Seeding

+Determinism is per session via base_seed when calling POST /api/session.

+Each hand derives a deck_seed from the base_seed.

+Bot decisions (for either profile) use a stable RNG: seed_components = [base_seed, session_id, hand_id, decision_idx, bot_seat, "bot"]

+ensuring identical decisions with the same seed and path.

+Exports include enough info to replay deterministically.

+6) Storage & Exports

+SQLite at LOG_DB_PATH for sessions, hands, and actions.

+Every action is indexed and a hands snapshot is upserted after each action.

+JSON/CSV exports are available via the /api/export/* endpoints.

-5) Backend/Frontend Services
+7) Services

 Backend: FastAPI + Uvicorn, Pydantic models.

-Frontend: Next.js + Tailwind (minimal shell in this milestone).
+Frontend: (Optional) Next.js + Tailwind (minimal shell).

-Storage: SQLite at LOG_DB_PATH for logs; JSON/CSV export endpoints for analysis.

-Install deps from the repo root: the top-level requirements.txt includes/transitively references backend requirements.

-6) Determinism & Seeding

-Determinism is per session, not via a global env var.

-Create/reset a session with POST /api/session?base_seed=YOUR-SEED.

-Each hand derives a deck_seed from the base seed; exports include enough to replay deterministically.

-Replaying with the same base_seed and the same first-action rule yields identical canonical outcomes (see docs/RUNBOOK.md and tests).
+Install: use root requirements.txt.

-7) Distribution (slim .zip)
+8) Distribution (slim .zip)

-CI produces a slim source archive (dist/*.zip) via tools/build_dist.py and the allowlist in dist-include.txt.

-Contents: our source only.
-No third-party sources, no solver binaries.
+CI can produce a slim source archive (dist/*.zip) including repo source only (no third-party sources or solver binaries).

+After unzip:
-After unzip: pip install -r requirements.txt to fetch Python deps.
+pip install -r requirements.txt to fetch Python deps.